 Our Group Bookings & Access Department is open 9am to 5.30pm Monday to Friday.

 The theatre is located in the docklands area of the city and is easily reached using public transport which is wheelchair accessible.
 Parking is located directly below the theatre, and wheelchair spaces can be reserved at www.q-park.ie.
 Also see www.accessdublin.ie for a list of on street accessible parking bays.
 There is level entry to the theatre.
-There is full wheelchair access by lift to all levels in the theatre.
+There is a lift to all levels in the theatre.
 The lift is large and will very comfortably accommodate a powered wheelchair user and accompanying person.
 A range of accessible wheelchair seating options are located in the Stalls, Upper Circle and Selected Boxes for people who remain seated in their wheelchair during the performance and also for people who prefer to transfer from their wheelchair to a theatre seat.
 As there can be a large demand for these seats we recommend that you book as early as possible.All registered assistance dogs welcome.

-Assistive Listening Loop Devices are available from our Box Office or can be pre-booked through our Group and Access Department on 01 677 7770 or email@example.com.
+Assistive Listening Loop Devices are available from our Box Office or can be pre-booked through our Group Bookings and Access Department on 01 677 7770 or firstname.lastname@example.org.
 They can be used in all areas of our auditorium.
 These devices amplify and clarify sound for patrons who are hard of hearing.
 There is no charge for the use of the headset.Priority Seating

 Priority seating within the front five rows in the Stalls, if required, for people who have a visual impairment, subject to availability.
 As there can be a large demand for these seats we recommend that you book as early as possible.Concessionary tickets